Youth Relations & Organizational Equity Manager Trimease K Carter, LMSW

 • My job performance is evaluated fairly.

-The staff inclusion assessment also indicated areas of needed improvement, which became the starting point for goal development and action planning.
+The staff inclusion assessment also indicated areas of needed improvement, which became our starting point for goal development and action planning.
 Examples include:

 • I do not feel encouraged to participate in diversity, equity, and inclusion professional development.